Automattic/vip-go-ci/README.md

 * [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer/).
 Intended to find operational issues, etc.
 * [SVG scanner](https://github.com/Automattic/vip-go-svg-sanitizer).
 Intended to find suspicious elements, attributes or external references.

-Here is how the scanning feedback from `vip-go-ci` will look like:
+Here is an example of the scanning results provided by `vip-go-ci`:

 ![Scanning results!](docs/vipgoci-scanning-feedback.png "Scanning results")

-It scans files differently depending on file type:
+`vip-go-ci` scans files differently depending on file type:

 * For PHP linting, it will loop through every file existing in the code-base, and post a generic pull request comment for any issues it finds with the PHP-code.
 * With PHPCS scanning it will scan only the files affected by the pull request using PHPCS and post a GitHub review on the pull request.